Find Grad Schools

 What You Need to Know About Medical Scientist

-Position Description Conduct research dealing with the understanding of human diseases and the improvement of human health.
+Example of Medical Scientist Job Conduct research dealing with the understanding of human diseases and the improvement of human health.
 Engage in clinical investigation, research and development, or other related activities.
 Includes physicians, dentists, public health specialists, pharmacologists, and medical pathologists who primarily conduct research.

 • Prepare and analyze organ, tissue, and cell samples to identify toxicity, bacteria, or microorganisms or to study cell structure.

-Qualities of a Medical Scientist
+Medical Scientist Skills

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.